happybabby/MWS-MyBB-Languages/README.md

 If you wish to add your language, that is possible!

-First, search and download your language here: https://community.mybb.com/mods.php?action=browse&category=19 Then, copy paste the files that don't exist in the language folder into that folder and translate those (For example mydownloads.php).
+First, search and download your language here: https://community.mybb.com/mods.php?action=browse&category=19 Then, copy paste the files that don't exist in the language folder into that folder and translate those (For example mydownloads.lang.php).
+Speaking of mydownloads.lang.php, do not translate the rules.

 Have fun!